Starfish-develop/Starfish/README.md

 * No need to subclass?
 Same interface for both master file and instrument file
 * Has a writer class variable that can be set, which has a write_to_FITS() method

 Interpolator object
 * uses a HDF5 file Interface, either master or for an instrument
 * determines if interpolating in T,G,M or T,G,M,A (tri vs quad linear)
+* can determine whether it needs to interpolate in 3 or 4 dimensions
 * caches 8 or 16 (or twice as many) nearby spectra depending on how many T,G,M or T,G,M,A
+* check grid bounds
 * handles edge cases (or uses HDF5 edge handling ability)

+#Tests
+* Learn how to setup sample test directories with test files

+The Model and lnprob classes will require their own full suite that will be different than grid_tools

+If a function requires a parameter and it's not in the parameter list, it looks up the default value.

 Effbot: Two other uses are local caches/memoization; e.g.